hayk-bvb/Spotify-Platylist-Generator/README.md

 A program that streamlines the generation of a new Spotify playlist full of recommended songs, based on the input of a user's existing playlist.

 IMPORTANT:
-Go to https://drive.google.com/drive/folders/1R0JYqXIXED6c4WoM72kluoV-G-6Khqn7, to download the zipped files, and then copy them into the main project folder.
+Go to https://drive.google.com/drive/folders/1R0JYqXIXED6c4WoM72kluoV-G-6Khqn7, to download the zipped files, datasets, pngs, etc., and then copy them into the main project folder.

 To run the program, open command prompt and terminal and enter: